Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Introduction

-However, while such model-based pairwise preference evaluations offer a flexible approach, they can lead to contradictory evaluations in the assessment process~\citep{naresh2024curatron,zhang2024contrasolver}.
-For example, an LLM might evaluate three responses and conclude that Response A is better than Response B, Response B is better than Response C, yet paradoxically also rank Response C as better than Response A. These cyclic patterns violate the transitivity assumption of preferences established in prior work~\citep{ouyang2022training, song2024preference, hou2024large, liu2024aligning}, thereby undermining the reliability of evaluation results.
-We model this \emph{conflicting preference} via the preference graph.
-Specifically, a preference graph is constructed with each response as a node and directed edges indicating pairwise preferences—an edge from node A to node B shows that the evaluator preferred response A over B. The noise illustrated by cycles (A $\succ$ B $\succ$ C $\succ$ A) manifests as loops in the preference graph.
-This process is illustrated in Figure~\ref{fig:circle_cnt} (a).
-Ideally, a preference graph should be structured as a directed acyclic graph (DAG) to maintain consistency.
-In this paper, we define an evaluator as \emph{weak} if it produces cycles into the preference graph.
-As shown in Figure ~\ref{fig:circle_cnt} (b), we evaluated 10 Llama3-70B~\citep{llama3modelcard} responses on HumanEval~\citep{chen2021evaluating} and MATH~\citep{hendrycks2021measuring} using GPT-4-o, GPT-4-o-mini, GPT-3.5~\citep{achiam2023gpt}, Qwen2-72B~\citep{yang2024qwen2}, and Llama3-8B~\citep{llama3modelcard} as evaluators.
-Even with GPT-4-o, 64\% of preference graphs in HumanEval and 38\% in MATH contained cycles, highlighting persistent noise and the limitations of these models as \emph{weak} evaluators.
+However, such model-based evaluator setups often lead to \textit{cyclic preferences}, where inconsistent rankings emerge, for instance, preferring A over B, B over C, yet C over A~\citep{naresh2024curatron,zhang2024contrasolver}.
+These cyclic patterns violate the transitivity assumption of preferences established in prior work~\citep{ouyang2022training, song2024preference, hou2024large, liu2024aligning}, thereby undermining the reliability of evaluation results.
+We model this \emph{conflicting preference} using a \textit{preference graph}, where nodes represent responses and directed edges indicate pairwise preferences.
+Cycles in such graphs (e.g., A $\succ$ B $\succ$ C $\succ$ A) reflect evaluation noise, as shown in Figure~\ref{fig:circle_cnt}(a).
+Ideally, a preference graph should be a directed acyclic graph (DAG) to maintain consistency.
+Empirically, we evaluated 10 Llama3-70B~\citep{llama3modelcard} responses on HumanEval~\citep{chen2021evaluating} and MATH~\citep{hendrycks2021measuring}, using GPT-4-o, GPT-4-o-mini, GPT-3.5~\citep{achiam2023gpt}, Qwen2-72B~\citep{yang2024qwen2}, and Llama3-8B as judges.
+Even with GPT-4-o, 64\% of preference graphs in HumanEval and 38\% in MATH contained cycles, (Figure~\ref{fig:circle_cnt}(b)), demonstrating the persistent noise in LLM-based preference evaluations and motivating the need for a more robust approach.